-Mice are repeatedly tested as they get older, their behavior improves to control levels.
+Interestingly, when these Mice are repeatedly tested as they get older, their behavior improves to control levels.
 Then, at about 30-40 weeks of age, they begin to perform less well than control mice again (now they have lots of plaques).
 When mice were actively immunized against Aβ from 45-59 weeks, transgenic mouse behavior improved, and they almost closed the gap compared to the control mice again.

 - Monsonego A, Maron R, Zota V, Selkoe DJ, Weiner HL.
 Immune hyporesponsiveness to amyloid beta-peptide in amyloid precursor protein transgenic mice: implications for the pathogenesis and treatment of Alzheimer's disease.
 Proc Natl Acad Sci U S A. 2001 Aug 28;98(18):10273-8.
 PubMed.

 - Morgan D, Diamond DM, Gottschall PE, Ugen KE, Dickey C, Hardy J, Duff K, Jantzen P, DiCarlo G, Wilcock D, Connor K, Hatcher J, Hope C, Gordon M, Arendash GW.
 A beta peptide vaccination prevents memory loss in an animal model of Alzheimer's disease.
 Nature.
 2000 Dec 21-28;408(6815):982-5.
 PubMed.